Mogalapalli-Sriram/Algorithms/Search Algorithms/Binary Search/binary-search.md

 * Change the middle pointer to a new position which is the new average value of left and right pointer.

-* Continue with a number of iterations until specified is approached.
+* Continue with a number of iterations until specified value is approached.

 5.)
 If the specified value is found,return the index of the specified element.